2seo/2seo/README.md

   * Flutter-Moblie Website Develope
 <p>to be Frontend-Engineer!✨</p>

-#### 📁 My Pursonal Portfolio is currently in progress ...
+#### 📁 My Personal Portfolio is currently in progress ...
 COMING SOON ⚠
 <br />
 <br />
 <br />